Skip to main content

 Order Types and Execution

-In MT4, you get four pending order types: Buy Stop, Buy Limit, Sell Stop, and Sell Limit.
-These let you set up trades to open automatically when price hits a certain level.
+MT4 gives you four pending order types: Buy Stop, Buy Limit, Sell Stop, and Sell Limit.
+They let you open trades automatically when price hits a certain level.

-MT5 kicks things up a notch.
-It adds two more: Buy Stop Limit and Sell Stop Limit.
-These combine features of both stop and limit orders, giving you more flexibility for complex entry strategies.
-Plus, MT5 offers extra order fill policies — Fill or Kill, Immediate or Cancel, and Return — compared to MT4's single Fill or Kill option.
-That means you get finer control over how your orders get filled.
+MT5 adds two more: Buy Stop Limit and Sell Stop Limit.
+These combine stop and limit order features for more complex entry strategies.
+MT5 also offers extra fill policies — Fill or Kill, Immediate or Cancel, and Return — compared to MT4's single Fill or Kill option.

 Hedging vs. Netting

-If you've ever traded on MetaTrader 4 (MT4) and then tried MetaTrader 5 (MT5), you might have noticed a big difference in how positions are handled.
-MT4 works with hedging only — meaning you can open both a buy and a sell trade on the same currency pair or instrument at the same time.
-Your positions stay separate.
+If you've used both platforms, you noticed the difference right away.
+MT4 uses hedging only — you can open both a buy and a sell on the same pair at the same time.
+Positions stay separate.

-MT5, on the other hand, gives you a choice.
-It supports both hedging and netting.
-Under the netting system, all your positions on one instrument get combined into a single net exposure.
-So if you’re long 1 lot and then short 0.5 lots, you end up with a net long of 0.5 lots.
-This is the standard way stock and futures markets operate.
+MT5 gives you a choice: hedging or netting.
+Under netting, all positions on one instrument combine into a single net exposure.
+Long 1 lot, then short 0.5 lots?
+You end up with a net long of 0.5 lots.
+That's how stocks and futures markets work.

 Algorithmic Trading: MQL4 vs. MQL5

-When you're building automated trading strategies, the programming language matters a lot.
-MT4 uses MQL4, which is simpler and designed mostly for single-asset forex strategies.
-MT5 uses MQL5, a more advanced language that supports object-oriented programming, multi-currency testing, and more complex logic.
+The programming language matters when you build automated strategies.
+MT4 uses MQL4 — simpler, built for single-asset forex strategies.
+MT5 uses MQL5 — supports object-oriented programming, multi-currency testing, and more complex logic.

 Depth of Market (DOM) and Transparency

-When you're trading, seeing the full picture of supply and demand can make a huge difference.
-MT5 has a Depth of Market panel that shows live bid and ask volumes at different price levels.
-It gives you a transparent look at market liquidity — basically, you can see how many people are willing to buy or sell at each price.
-That’s really helpful for scalpers or anyone who trades based on order flow, because it lets you time entries and exits more precisely using level 2 data.
+MT5 includes a Depth of Market panel showing live bid and ask volumes at different price levels.
+It gives you visibility into market liquidity — how many people will buy or sell at each price.
+Scalpers and order-flow traders find this useful for timing entries with level 2 data.

 Performance and Speed